New York Institute of Technology: Interdisciplinary graduate centers

 New York Tech's academic centers focus on interdisciplinary research and bring together departments, faculty, and students for collaborations and exchanges of ideas.

 In 1981, NYIT's Center for Robotics Research opened at the Old Westbury campus.

-1998, NYIT's College of Osteopathic Medicine opened the Adele Smithers Parkinson's Disease Center.
+In 1998, NYIT's College of Osteopathic Medicine opened the Adele Smithers Parkinson's Disease Center.
 NYIT's College of Osteopathic Medicine uses 3-D motion capture technology to help doctors better identify mobility and stability problems in patients with Parkinson's disease.

 The Center for Global Health opened in 2007.
 Students in medicine, allied health, and engineering have traveled to Haiti and Ghana, where they help deliver babies and provide fresh water as part of NYIT's Center for Global Health program.

 The Center for Labor and Industrial Relations provides training and research into workplace related issues.

 The Center for Gerontology and Geriatrics collaborates with the academic community, government, civic, professional and business groups, and funders.

 In 2015, NYIT Center for Sports Medicine opened at the Old Westbury campus.

 NYIT opened a cybersecurity center in Old Westbury, New York in 2017.

+In 2023, the Ferrara Center for Patient Safety and Clinical Simulation opened at NYIT.
+NYIT alumnus Daniel Ferrara (D.O. ’86) supported the center with a $1 million gift.

 NYIT's faculty and students have conducted research with such institutions as the Cold Spring Harbor Laboratory, Brookhaven National Laboratory, Memorial Sloan-Kettering Cancer Center, Los Alamos National Laboratory, and other organizations around the world.

-Research areas

-NYIT conducts faculty-led and student-supported research in areas such as: